arajhans/arajhans.github.io/index.md

       <summary>Panels</summary>
         <h3>Panels</h3>
         <ul>
+          <li>[PNL10] "<i>Explainability of Real-Time Systems and Their Analysis (ERSA)"</i>", 4th International Workshop on Explainability of Real-time Systems and their Analysis at the IEEE Real-Time Systems Symposium (RTSS 2025), Decemer 2025.</li>
           <li>[PNL9] "<i>Formal Methods in the Field"</i>", National Science Foundation (NSF) Panel part of the Formal Methods in the Field (FMitF) PI Meeting Days, November 2022.</li>
           <li>[PNL8] "<i>What disruptive technologies are expected to be most influential for the future industrial practice of model-based systems engineering?"</i>", MODELS Conference Industry Day, October 2022.</li>
           <li>[PNL7] "<i>Challenges in Satisfying the Need and Promotion of Modeling & Simulation Workforce</i>", Winter Simulation Conference, December 2021.</li>